REPORTS TO: Vice President, Awards

 - Track the major scientific and career milestones achieved by honorees and help to promote them and their work through our social media channels and other outlets as appropriate.

-- Work with the Director, program administration partners, and sponsors to manage compliance, Sunshine Act, fiscal, and other reporting requirements.
+- Work with the Senior Leadership, program administration partners, and sponsors to manage compliance, Sunshine Act, fiscal, and other reporting requirements.

-- Work with CSO, Director, other team members, and sponsors to continuously evaluate and strive to improve the awards processes and implementation.
+- Work with Senior Leadership, other team members, and sponsors to continuously evaluate and strive to improve the awards processes and implementation.

 - Author grants and sponsorship proposals for program support from government agencies, private companies, medical education, foundations, and individuals.

 - Review applications and select individuals for Poster Presentations, Travel Fellowships, and Poster Prizes.

 - Write and review program and post-conference reports for supporters.

 - Provide general support and other duties as assigned by the Leadership.

 - PhD required in an appropriate subject area of life sciences or biomedicine.
 Experience in the field(s) of cancer biology, bioengineering, computational biology, immunology, or microbiology a plus.

 - Professional experience outside of academic research.
 This may include activities pursued in parallel to a research career, for example outreach activities or committee service, or more formal professional experience working in scientific publishing, non-profit, etc.